 Full information is available here.

 Steps to Register

-Appointments are posted at 10am on weekdays, nine weeks in advance on a continuous basis
+Appointments are posted at 10am on weekdays, a few weeks in advance on a continuous basis

 Cancellations and extra appointments are added at 2.30pm, so check regularly if all the appointments are full